sensu/sensu-pagerduty-handler/README.md

 }
 ```

-The valid [PagerDuty alert severity levels][5] are the following:
-* `info`
-* `warning`
-* `critical`
-* `error`

 ## Configuration

-Note: If you are using the monitoring-plugins template, the template provides the asset and handler resource definitions.
-Please read the inline comments in the template, for more information on template configuration options.
+**NOTE**: If you use the [monitoring-pipelines PagerDuty template](https://github.com/sensu-community/monitoring-pipelines/blob/master/incident-management/pagerduty.yaml), the template provides the asset and handler resource definitions you need.
+Read the inline comments in the template for information about template configuration options.

 ### Asset registration

-[Sensu Assets][6] are the best way to make use of this plugin.
-If you're not
+[Sensu assets][6] are the best way to install and use this plugin.
-using an asset, please consider doing so!
-If you're using sensuctl 5.13 with
+If you're not using an asset, please consider doing so!

-Sensu Backend 5.13 or later, you can use the following command to add the asset:
+If you're using sensuctl 5.13 with Sensu backend 5.13 or later, you can use the following command to add the asset:

 ```
 sensuctl asset add sensu/sensu-pagerduty-handler
 ```

-If you're using an earlier version of sensuctl, you can find the asset on the
+If you're using an earlier version of sensuctl, you can find the asset on [Bonsai, the Sensu asset index][7].
-[Bonsai Asset Index][7].

 ### Asset definition

-Below is an example of a manually created asset definition.
-You can use this definition with `sensu create` to register a version of this asset without using the bonsai integration.
+This is an example of a manually created asset definition:

 ```yml
 ---